markdconnelly/markdconnelly/README.md

 - 🌱 I’m currently learning PowerShell specifically related to Azure and Microsoft 365
 - 👯 I’m looking to collaborate on Azure and Microsoft 365 projects
 - 🤔 I’m looking for help with best practices related to code development and automation
-- 💬 Ask me about how to increase your cyber security
+- 💬 Ask me about how to increase your cyber security resiliency
 - 📫 How to reach me: mark@imperionllc.com
 - ⚡ Fun fact: I graduated high school at 16